bwesterb/tkbd/README.md

 So, what messages does `tkbd` send and `tkbd` likes to receive?

+#### Messages received by `tkbd`
+These are the messages understood by `tkbd`.
+See `cometApi.py`.

+1. `{"type": "set_msgFilter", "schedule":filter1, "roomMap":filter2, "occupation":filter3}`

+    When checking the occupation of PC's in the Huygens Gebouw, one is not interested occupation updates for PC's in other faculties.
+When the server receives this message, it will set a message filter for the three types of messages.
+A filter is either a list of tags to allow (eg. `["hg"]`) or `null` which means "do not filter".

+    The default filters are all `[]`.
+That is: all rooms and PC's are filtered out and thus no update is sent.

+2. `{"type": "get_occupation"}`

+    When received, the server will send in return an `occupation` message.
+    (See below.)

+3. `{"type": "get_roomMap"}`

+    When received, the server will send in return a `roomMap` message.
+    (See below.)

+4. `{"type": "get_schedule"}`

+    When received, the server will send in return a `schedule` message.
+    (See below.)

+5. `{"type": "get_tag_names"}`

+    When received, the server will send in return a `tags` message.
+(See below.)

+6. `{"type": "get_tagMap"}`

+    When received, the server will send in return a `tagMap` message.
+(See below.)

 #### Messages sent by `tkbd`
 Every messages sent by `tkbd` is one of the following.
 See `cometApi.py`.

-1. `{"type": "welcome", "protocols" : [0]}`
+1. `{"type": "welcome", "protocols" : [1]}`

     This is the first message sent.
 It tells which protocols `tkbd` understands.
-    Currently, there is only protocol: `0`.
+    Currently, there is only protocol supported: `1`.

 2. `{"type": "occupation", "version": <version>, "occupation": <occupation>}`

-    This is one of the first messages sent.
     It contains the current occupation of PC's. `occupation` is a dictionary with as keys names of PC's and as values the state of the corresponding PC's.
+    Only PC's are included that match the current `occupation` filter.
+    (See `set_msgFilter`.)

 3. `{"type": "roomMap", "version": <version>, "roomMap": <roomMap>}`

-    This is one of the first messages sent. `roomMap` is a dictionary with as keys names of rooms and as values the corresponding list of PC's in that room.
+    `roomMap` is a dictionary with as keys names of rooms and as values the corresponding list of PC's in that room.
+Only PC's are included that match the current `roomMap` filter.
+(See `set_msgFilter`.)

 4. `{"type": "schedule", "version": <version>, "schedule": <schedule>}`

-    This is one of the first messages sent. `schedule` is a dictionary with as keys names of rooms and as values the corresponding schedule of that room.
+    `schedule` is a dictionary with as keys names of rooms and as values the corresponding schedule of that room.
 A schedule of a room is a list of events.
     An event is a list with three element: the first element is the starting time; the second is the ending time and the third is a decription of the event.
+    Only rooms are included that match the current `schedule` filter.
+    (See `set_msgFilter`.)

 5. `{"type": "occupation_update", "version": <version>, "update": <update>}`

     This  message is sent, when the occupation of one or more PCs changes.
     `update` is a dictionary with as keys PC names and as values the new state of the corresponding PC.
+    Only updates are sent for PC's that match the current `occupation` filter.
+    (See `set_msgFilter`.)

+6.  `{"type": "tags", "tags": <tags>}`

+    This is the second message sent.  `tags` is the list of tags.

+7.  `{"type": "tagMap", "tagMap": <tagMap>}`

+    `tagMap` is a dictionary with as keys names of tags and as values the corresponding list of rooms that have the tag.

-On every update of the occupation, roomMap or schedule, the corresponding version is incremented by one.
-A client should check whether it has missed an update.
-And if so, resynchronize by using one of the following.
+On every update of the occupation, roomMap, tagMap or schedule, the corresponding version is incremented by one.

-#### Messages received by `tkbd`
-1. `{"type": "get_occupation"}`

-    When received, the server will send in return an `occupation` message.

-2. `{"type": "get_roomMap"}`

-    When received, the server will send in return a `roomMap` message.

 How to install it
 -----------------